 How is a direct vent fireplace different from the rest?

-A direct vent fireplace can best be described as a vented gas fireplace with a sealed glass firebox.
+A direct vent fireplace is best described as a vented gas fireplace with a sealed glass firebox.
 Because of its venting and setup, it is super efficient for heating.
-Coaxial pipes draw air from the outdoors for combustion instead of sucking air, and heat, out of the room you're sitting in.
+Coaxial pipes draw air from the outdoors for combustion instead of sucking air and heat out of the room you're sitting in.

 - coaxial venting diagram

-Direct vent fireplaces are a great option for people who need a venting system outside of the typical vertical chimney.
-Direct vents can be made vertical, horizontal, or a combination of the two.
+Direct vent fireplaces are a great option for people needing a venting system outside the typical vertical chimney.
+As with direct vent gas stoves, venting can be vertical, horizontal, or combined.

-As of 2015, all manufacturers were required to put a barrier screen on all direct vent fireplaces to act as a shield between the viewer and the glass.
-This safety measure helps prevents unnecessary burns for children, pets, and the occasional clumsy guest.
-Though, if you're feeling risky, the barrier screen can be removed.
+As of 2015, all manufacturers are required to put a barrier screen on all direct vent fireplaces to shield the viewer from the glass.
+This safety measure helps prevent unnecessary burns for children, pets, and the occasional clumsy guest.
+However, you can remove the barrier if you're feeling risky.

 Is it expensive?